lucavanzin/CSharp/README.md

-ApplicationLogger:
-This Contains a Logger that can be used to store Logging informations in a application
 ---------------------------------------------------------------------------------------------------------------------
  -RANDOM GENERATOR:
  Random Generator Visual studio 2017 c#
 A visual studio 2017 C# Console project that consist in a Random number generator.
 Features are:
 -Generate integer 32 bit random numbers